small0live/minerva-wp/README.md

 Gosling, S. D., Rentfrow, P. J., & Swann, W. B., Jr. (2003).
 A Very Brief Measure of the Big Five Personality Domains.
 Journal of Research in Personality, 37, 504-528.

 Jackson, C. L., Colquitt, J. A., Wesson, M. J., & Zapata-Phelan, C. P. (2006).
 Psychological collectivism: A measurement validation and linkage to group member performance.
 Journal of Applied Psychology, 91(4), 884.

+Kalma, A. P., Visser, L., & Peeters, A. (1993).
+Sociable and aggressive dominance: Personality differences in leadership style?.
+The Leadership Quarterly, 4(1), 45-64.